To date, 1,062,300 cases of COVID-19, the disease caused by the novel coronavirus, have been reported in North Carolina.

 Across the country, epidemiologists noted that members of the Black community are dying from COVID-19 at a higher rate than people of other races.
 North Carolina is no exception.

-In addition, members of the Latinx and Hispanic community account for more than a third of the COVID-19 cases in North Carolina, despite making up less than 10% of the state's population.
+In addition, members of the Latinx and Hispanic community account for about a fifth of COVID-19 cases in North Carolina, despite making up less than 10% of the state's population.
+At one time, the nearly half of the state's COVID-19 cases were in Latinx residents.

 WATCH | The Racial Divide: How minorities are disproportionately affected by the COVID-19 pandemic in NC

-An ABC11 investigation showed that hospitals could run out of available beds if just 1.5 percent of the state population gets COVID-19.
+An ABC11 investigation showed that hospitals could run out of available beds if just 1.5 percent of the state population gets COVID-19 at the same time.

 RELATED: North Carolina first responders, nursing home workers feeling the effects of PPE shortages, officials say

-According to national data updated Thursday, 870,000 filed for unemployment benefits last week across the US.
+According to national data updated Thursday, 473,000 people sought unemployment aid across the US last week.
 North Carolina is not immune to the economic crisis.
-As of September 23, 1,293,912 people had filed for unemployment benefits in the state, according to a news release from the Department of Employment Security, with 2,400,375 total claims filed.
-The state has paid more than $8 billion in unemployment assistance.
+The state has paid more than $10 billion in unemployment claims to more than 1.4 million claimants.

 RESOURCE LIST: Financial information during the COVID-19 pandemic